richinfante/ison/readme.md

 ```

 ### Arrays
-The same follows for arays.
+The same follows for arrays.
 These are equivalent, but the latter of the two is preferred because it is more concise.
 ```js
 Array( 1, 2, 3 ) === [ 1, 2, 3 ]
 ```

+### Custom Types
+Currently, custom types support is in the works.
+At the moment, custom type support works as the following.

+1. Serialization
+  - Gather all key value pairs using Object.entries()
+  - Pass as an object argument to `obj.constructor.name`

+2. De-serialization
+  - Find a constructor function for the value
+    - Call using `new ${constructor}(...args)` or `${function}(...args)`.

+  - If it does not exist, return the arguments.
+    - If there is exactly one argument, it is returned.
+    - If there are more than one, an array is returned.